We know you’ve heard a lot of discussions about the internet of things (IoT). Here’s how IoT works, in a simple definition.

-Like we just explained in our car example, manufacturers can use IoT to give them feedback on their products and allow them to improve their products for the future.
+Like we just explained in our car example, manufacturing companies can use IoT to give them feedback on their products and allow them to improve their products for the future.

 IoT applications can facilitate the production flow, since the technology can track inventory, monitor development cycles, and monitor warehouses.
 It’s also possible to eliminate the need for manual tracking of items, and improve supply chain management by getting meaningful estimates of available inventory, equipment locations, and expected deliveries.

-Selling items requires tracking large quantities of inventory and processing millions of payments each hour.
-IoT devices like smart shelves can detect inventory numbers and help operations more effectively optimize their supply chain and the flow of traffic in stores.
+Selling items requires tracking large quantities of inventory and processing millions of payments each hour with optimal security.
+IoT devices like smart shelves can detect inventory numbers and help retail companies more effectively optimize their supply chain and the flow of traffic in stores.

 IoT can have a positive impact on our lives by the data and insights it collects about our behavior and surroundings.
 Through these IoT ecosystems, businesses are able to understand more about the users needs, product wins and defaults, and factors that affect their solution offerings.
 Application developers can better understand where their user base exists and how to meet the demand for a product in a geographic area.
 With this information these businesses can derive powerful insights that can save costs, cut expenditures, drive efficiency, and meet user needs.